Custom web app vs off-the-shelf software: how to decide

 A common and sensible approach: use proven platforms for the commodity parts of your business (accounting, email, calendar), and build custom for the specific thing that makes you different.

-For example: keep Xero for accounting, keep HubSpot for basic CRM, but build a custom job management system that reflects how your operations actually work — and integrate it with both.
+For example: keep Xero for accounting, keep HubSpot for basic CRM, but build a custom job management system that reflects how your operations actually work — with role-based permissions and reporting built for your processes — and integrate it with both.

 This way you're not rebuilding accounting software from scratch, but you're also not forcing your field operations into a workflow that was designed for a different industry.